Énemond Massé: Life

 When the mission failed, he and Biard established a new mission at the present Bar Harbor, Maine, which was soon after destroyed by the English.
 Massé and about a dozen others were set adrift on the sea in an open boat, but succeeded in making St. Marys Bay and then Cape Forchu.
 There they met Membertou, with whom Massé had stayed while trying to learn the language.
 At Forchu they were supplied with food.
 From there they passed Cape Sable Island and arrived at Port Mouton where they learned of two French ships near present-day Halifax.
 Massé then returned to Saint-Malo.

 A year later, Massé was appointed vice-rector of the Royal College at La Flèche.
 In 1625, he again set sail for Quebec, and built the first Jesuit house at Notre-Dame-des-Anges, Quebec.
 He remained there until the Surrender of Quebec of 1629 when the French clergy returned to France.
 He returned a third time in 1633 with Samuel de Champlain and Jean de Brébeuf.
 As he was in advanced in age, he lived mostly at Sillery, which he built as a reservation for the converts.
 He died at Sillery, and a monument was erected to his honour at this place on the site of the old Jesuit Church which stood on the bank of the Saint Lawrence River, a short distance above Quebec City.

 Unlike many of the Jesuits who went to New France in the seventeenth century, Massé left few written accounts of any significance.
-We learn about his experience at Port Royal, Nova Scotia, Acadia (present day Annapolis Royal, Nova Scotia) primarily though the works of Biard and Marc Lescarbot, who wrote on behalf of Jean Biencourt and Charles Biencourt.
+Biard and Marc Lescarbot, writing on behalf of Jean Biencourt and Charles Biencourt, mention his experiences at Port Royal, Acadia, present day Annapolis Royal, Nova Scotia.